Arthur Rylah: Politics

 In something of a contrast to this dynamism, Rylah's attitudes regarding morality and censorship were seen by many to be reactionary and repressive.
 His remark in 1964 that he would not allow his 'teenage daughter' to read Mary McCarthy's novel The Group became notorious.
 When it was pointed out to him that he did not have a teenage daughter (his sole daughter was fully adult), he replied that he could always imagine one.
 He zealously took on the role of public censor, banning everything from James Joyce's Ulysses to Rudyard Kipling's Barrack-Room Ballads ("No, I haven't read it, but with a title like that it must be dirty").
 He was also responsible for prohibiting performances of the play The Boys in the Band (which he condemned as obscene) and for the covering of public statues of Michelangelo's David.

 He separated from his wife Ann in 1968, and on 15 March 1969 she was found dead in her garden.
-An autopsy determined that she had died of a stroke and the state coroner, in an unusual move which generated considerable controversy at the time, allowed her remains to be cremated without an inquest into her sudden death.
+An autopsy determined that she had died of a subarachnoid haemorrhage and the state coroner, in an unusual move which generated considerable controversy at the time, allowed her remains to be cremated without an inquest into her sudden death.
 Within seven months Rylah married Norma Alison ('Ruth') Reiner, née French, a divorcee 17 years his junior.
 Reiner had four children to three fathers: Ace Phillips, David and Sam Reiner, and Michael Clark.
 Clark's existence was a family secret until after Reiner's death, when he was contacted by David Reiner.